Strongly chirped dissipative solitons in normal and anomalous dispersion regimes: Introduction

 \section{Introduction}

 Traditionally, the mathematically purest form of a soliton \cite{PhysRevLett.15.240}, i.e., a localized wave packet exhibiting perfect elastic scattering, is found in integrable systems like the nonlinear Schrödinger, KdV, or 1D non-trap Gross-Pitaevskii equations \cite{dodd1982solitons}.
-However, the term is now also widely used for stable solitary waves in non-integrable systems, where a balance between linear and nonlinear effects allows them to propagate robustly.
-It is very interesting both experimentally and theoretically that solitary waves can also exist in dissipative systems (systems with gain and loss) far from thermodynamic equilibrium.
+However, this term is now also widely used for stable solitary waves in non-integrable systems, where a balance between linear and nonlinear effects allows them to propagate robustly.
+It is very interesting, both experimentally and theoretically, that solitary waves can also exist in dissipative systems with gain and loss far from thermodynamic equilibrium.
 These localized structures, which rely on a continuous energy exchange with their environment for stability, were termed dissipative solitons (DSs) \cite{ankiewicz2008dissipative}, and found a practical application, in particular, for the generation of energy-scalable ultrashort pulses from mode-locked lasers \cite{grelu2012dissipative}.
-Mode-locked lasers have become an excellent testbed for DS theory, revealing phenomena like soliton molecules, pulsating/breathing solitons, explosive instabilities, and “soliton rain” that have no counterpart in conservative soliton physics.
+Mode-locked lasers have become an excellent testbed for DS theory, demonstrating phenomena such as soliton molecules \cite{PhysRevLett.79.4047,hause2008binding,soto2025vibrational}, pulsating/breathing solitons \cite{soto2000pulsating,lucas2017breathing,Peng31122025}, explosive instabilities \cite{soto2000pulsating,cundiff2002experimental,grelu2012dissipative}, “soliton rains” \cite{grelu2012dissipative,PhysRevA.81.063829}, and composite solitons \cite{soto2002composite,kochetov2019logic} that have no counterparts in conservative soliton physics.